brajeshwar/brajeshwar.github.io/_posts/2008/2008-10-21-firestarter-a-modern-linux-firewall.md

----
-layout: post
-title: Firestarter - A modern Linux Firewall
+# Firestarter - A modern Linux Firewall
----

 The Firestarter Team says - "Linux security does not have to be complex, and simplicity does not have to mean sacrificing power."